 Rodeheaver Auditorium is one of the finest collegiate stages in the United States.
 The mechanical equipment of the building includes two contour curtains, a revolving stage, over 40 fly lines, and orchestra and stage lifts-making it one of the best-equipped theaters in the Southeast.
 Seating over 2,600, the building also houses the scene shop, various storage areas, an extensive collection of costumes from various university productions, as well as dressing rooms and property rooms.
 A 57-rank Zimmer pipe organ is located in this hall.
 Forty-three digital stops were added to the instrument in 2004.
-In addition, Rodeheaver Auditorium houses Unusual Films, BJU's award-winning film production studio.
+In addition, Rodeheaver Auditorium houses Unusual Films, BJU's awardwinning film production studio.

-Trades facilities support the associate degree programs in the School of Business.
-The Culinary Arts building contains a kitchen, bakeshop and dining room/classroom.
-The Cosmetology Lab has a twentyone-station salon and classroom.
+Trades facilities at the Culinary Art Building support the associate degree program in the School of Business.
+The Culinary Arts building contains a kitchen, bakeshop and dining room/classroom..